iceclassic/mude/book/Part_2/Part2.md

-# 2. Building more complex models
+# 2. Building a model using OOP approach

-using all the things we have learned, lets build some more complicated models
+using all the things we have learned, lets build a model